Devita Saraf

-Devita Saraf is the founder, chairman and CEO of the Vu Televisions.
+Devita Saraf is an Indian business woman, born in Mumbai, India.
+She is the founder, chairman and CEO of Vu Televisions.
+She is the daughter of Rajkumar Saraf.

 Early life

 Saraf was born in Mumbai, India.
 Her father, Rajkumar Saraf, was chairman of Zenith Computers.
 She attended Queen Mary School, Mumbai.
 She later attended the H.R.
 College of Commerce and Economics and the University of Southern California, where she received a BA in business administration.

 Career

 She founded the company at the age of 24 after completing her bachelor's degree in Business Administration from the University of Southern California.
-She has also studied management of technology at the University of California, Berkeley and game theory and strategic thinking at the London School of Economics.
+She has also studied management of technology at the University of California, Berkeley, and game theory and strategic thinking at the London School of Economics.
 She is also pursuing the OPM program at Harvard Business School.

 Zenith

-Saraf started her career at age 16, under the guidance of her father at Zenith Computers and was named as director of marketing when she was 21.
+Saraf started her career at age 16, under the guidance of her father at Zenith Computers, and was named director of marketing when she was 21.
 In 2006 Saraf went from being the head of marketing to CEO.